 Participation in Lyric Opera Theatre productions.
 Section 1 (Vocal Performance); Section 2 (Technical Music Theatre); Section 3 (Problems in Production) to be taken concurrently with MUP 373, Section 2.
 May be repeated for credit.

-MUP 376 New Music Ensemble.
-(1)
+M MUP 376 New Music Ensemble.
+(1) fall and spring

 Rehearsal and performance of music written in the last 20 years.
 May be repeated for credit.
 Prerequisite: instructor approval.